nebylamarek/Rasa_project/README.md

 # Chatbot based on rasa framework

 ### About
-A conversational assistant for comunications about my work skills and experiences.
+Conversation assistant is developed to communicate with recruiters, it can talk to you about my skills, experience or job preferences.

-Assistant is still in development, it's my long-term free time project.
+The assistant is still in development, it's my long-term hobby project.

 This chatbot was built using [Rasa](https://rasa.com/docs/getting-started/).